jeff-hykin/survivor_buddy/readme.md

     2. run `python ./main/python/helper_scripts/sb_test_joint_positions.py`
     3. type in some test commands and see if bot moves inside of Rviz
 - Run Survivor Buddy Code:
-    0. cd into the folder `cd ~/survivor_buddy`
+    1. cd into the folder `cd ~/survivor_buddy`
-    1. start the camera server `run/1_camera_server`
+    2. start the camera server `run/1_camera_server`
         - It will print out the **camera's URL**
-    2. start the ros bridge server `run/2_ros_bridge_server`
+    3. start the ros bridge server `run/2_ros_bridge_server`
-    3. get a device with a camera
+    4. get a device with a camera
         - The "device" can be a phone, another labtop, or even the same laptop (the laptop that is running the server)
         - Just make sure the device is on the same wifi as the laptop running the server
         - open up a browser on the device
-        - open up the **camera's URL** that was given above
+        - open up the **camera's URL** that was printed above
-            - TODO/FIXME: explain the websocket issue on this button
+            - You're probably going to get a "WARNING" page
+                - click "more details"
+                - then click "explore anyways" to get to the site
+            - Try switching the camera toggle
+                - you'll probably see another message (right side of the screen) that says something about being unable to connect to the socket
+                - Click on the URL in the log
+                - You'll get the "WARNING" page again
+                - Click details -> explore anyways again
+                - then refresh the page
+            - Now that both sites are approved, you should be able to
         - click the "Connect to ROSbridge Server"
         - if success, toggle the camera switch to the "on" position
-    4. start rviz `run/3_move_it`
+    5. start rviz `run/3_move_it`
-    5. run the python code `python ./main/python/main.py --example_arg 'Im an example'`
+    6. run the python code `python ./main/python/main.py --example_arg 'Im an example'`
-    6. Hopefully when your python code performs robot actions, you can see it executed on Rviz
+    7. Hopefully when your python code performs robot actions, you can see it executed on Rviz
 - Deploy to the robot
-    0. the start is similar to the previous instructions:
+    1. the start is similar to the previous instructions:
         1. start the camera server `run/1_camera_server`
             - It will print out the **camera's URL**
         2. start the ros bridge server `run/2_ros_bridge_server`